You know the ominous Joseph's penny? The story is made up, but you can learn a lot from it and we're almost sure you'll be amazed at the result!

 thank you for your feedback and for thinking along.

-Let's think "out loud" together again 🙂 Density is the quotient of mass and volume.
+Let's think "out loud" together again 🙂 The density results from the quotient of mass and volume.
 If we have a mass X (our amount of gold) and know the density of gold, we can extrapolate to the volume.
-The volume then takes the size of many suns, but is based on the density of gold.
+The volume then assumes the size of many suns, but is based on the density of gold.

 Should be all correct, right? 🙂